 //skip unchanged part

 If the AMF UE NGAP ID 2 IE is contained in the PATH SWITCH REQUEST ACKNOWLEDGE message, the gNB shall, if supported, store this information in the UE context and use it for subsequent Xn handovers.

+If the A-IoT UE Reader Authorized IE is contained in the PATH SWITCH REQUEST ACKNOWLEDGE message and set to "authorized", the NG-RAN node shall, if supported, consider that the UE is authorized to act as A-IoT UE Reader.